stuerp/foo_midi/docs/README.md

 #### SFList

 The BASSMIDI and FluidSynth player also accept a Soundfont List file.
+It's an UTF-8 text file that lists the location of the soundfonts that should be used.
+Any of the soundfont formats (including nested soundfont lists) can be specified.

 > [!Important]
-> The soundfonts should be specified with the least specialized soundfont first (the base soundfont) followed by more specialized soundfonts that override the presets of the previous ones.
+> The soundfonts should be listed with the least specialized soundfont first (the base soundfont) followed by more specialized soundfonts that override the presets of any of the previous ones.

 ##### Simple format

-The simple format is just a flat text file where each line contains the location of a soundfont file.
+The simple format is just a flat UTF-8 text file where each line contains the location of a soundfont file.
 Empty lines are ignored.
 If you specify a only a file name or a relative path foo_midi will look for the file relative to the directory of the list file.

 Here's an example: